freya022/BotCommands-Website/docs/using-components.md

 Just like application commands, components can be rate limited.
 However, you will need to help the library differentiate components from each other (unlike commands which are differentiated by their names).

+!!! info "Learn how to create a rate limiter on the [Rate limiting wiki](./using-botcommands/ratelimit.md)"

 You will first need to create a [[ComponentRateLimitReference]], you can do that with [`createRateLimitReference`][[AbstractComponentFactory#createRateLimitReference]], present in any component factory ([[Components]], [[Buttons]], [[SelectMenus]]).